About us

 Igelsta combined heat and power plant

-This combined heati and power plant is Södertälje’s, Botkyrka’s and Huddinge’s largest environmental investment ever.
+This combined heat and power plant is Södertälje’s, Botkyrka’s and Huddinge’s largest environmental investment ever.
 An investment that will improve the climate, locally, nationally and globally.
 Carbon dioxide emissions decreased by approximately 75,000 tons of CO2/year, which corresponds to emissions from 25,000 gasoline powered cars that are driven 15,000 kilometres per year.

 There is no doubt that the size of the boiler is huge.
 For example, the main boiler is 50 m high and its entire weight of 3000 tonnes is suspended from the ceiling in order to be able to expand during temperature variations.
 The turbine and generator weighs a total of 373 tonnes and is one of the supplier’s largest turbines for electricity production with biofuel.
 Fuel consumption amounts to over 600,000 tonnes of biofuel each year, which corresponds to ~ 100 tonnes per hour!